 In fact, this situation is very much like Singaporeans when it comes to retirement.
 Most people dismiss the idea of planning for retirement when they were younger.
 This will go on until the average age of 38 where most Singaporeans realised the need to start saving up fast.
-What most people do not realise is that saving for retirement, very much like the upgrading of our MRT’s infrastructure do not occur overnight.
+What most people do not realise is that saving for retirement, like the upgrading of MRT’s infrastructure does not occur overnight.
 It is a journey that requires years to see the full result of it.

 The SMRT project, having only been implemented in the year 2012 instead of the earlier 1997, also cost twice as much to implement.
 This very much reminds us of the importance of getting our necessary insurance at an early age.
 The later we start getting our policies, there’s a higher chance of paying a higher premium.

 It is human’s nature to stick to a certain convenience when we realise that it works for us.
-It wasn’t until the frequent breakdown of the train that got some of us start exploring for alternative means to travel.
+It wasn’t until the frequent breakdown of the train that some of us start exploring for alternative means to travel.
 Prior to this, some of us are fully at the mercy of the performance of our MRT system, a monopoly for our mode of transport we set for ourselves.

 Like our reliant on a certain mode of transport, some of us do the same for our finances by putting all our eggs in one basket.
 This fully exposes us to the risk of the particular financial instruments we commit most of our money to.
 It is a healthy habit to diversify our risk by putting our assets in various asset classes.

 What You Do Today Can Improve All Of Your Tomorrows